-In mid February, we went for a short trip not too far from home, about 2 hours drive.
+In mid February, I went for a short trip not too far from home, about 2 hours drive.
 As usual, my bags were heavier than me – not only that I brought my laptop along (was hoping I could complete downloading my new MMO game), I also carried with me a couple of books, as if I’m not going to return.
-We checked in at Corus Paradise, Port Dickson.
+I checked in at Corus Paradise, Port Dickson.

-Beginning of Year 2017, I am pretty much living as a nomad.
+Beginning of 2017, I am pretty much living as a nomad.
 Not that I have been travelling aimlessly to anywhere, but I spent almost the entire month outside of home.
 Aside from camping at my parents’, I stayed at my cousin’s new place, which feels like staying in a resort — it came with a package of a great scenery with breezing air.

 One of the good things that I encountered throughout the year was about self-discovery.
 I spent plenty of time getting to know myself a little bit better, like things that I enjoyed having or stuff that I’ve always wanted to do but never had the chance.
 When I did a makeover to this blog this year, it was pleasing to find that writing my profile and describing more about myself was easier.

 In late November 2016, a little black cat was rescued.
 I named him ‘Kuro’, which means dark/black in Japanese.
 Baby Kuro, at 2 months old, was found trapped in the middle of a roundabout under a heavy downpour rain.
 His body was half drowned in a puddle, only hoping for luck not to be hit by any cars.
 He was soaking wet and shivering.
 Brought him home, cleaned and fed him.
 Then we took him to a clinic to check his overall condition – he was okay.
 We then decided to adopt him.